27 Skirt Styles that Flatter Every Body Type

 Cargo Skirt

 This skirt has pockets like cargo trousers.
 It's made of sturdy fabric and has a casual feel.
-It's great for rectangle or sporty shapes.
-Looks good with trainers or boots.
+Suits athletic and rectangular body types.
+Style with trainers, boots or chunky sandals for a utility-chic look.
 Ideal for streetwear or travel.

 Cowl Skirt